Tile Shower Drain

 Price point is something I have alluded to a lot in other articles in the sense of it's kind of a trade-off, and not every company has this.
 You just need to be careful with pricing fallacies and worry more about the material and understanding what type of material you want so you get the quality that you want and then start shopping priced based on the materials and the quality that you already know that you want.
 You can find a stainless steel you know, three or four high-grade heavy duty product at a medium price range that is also sold for two, three or four hundred dollars more in the high end price range, but it's a branded name.
 So you can get the same kinds of products in different price ranges that have the same value, right?
 So we're not comparing plastic to stainless steel, we're comparing stainless steel to stainless steel - three or four of the same gauge, everything like that.
 You can find that companies just with a brand - and this relates into every area, even electronics and things like this - you will start looking but it's more of a brand name.
 An Apple iPhone costs more than an Android or a Samsung - why?
 Well, because it's Apple!
 However you know, Samsung and those other companies are getting a little bit higher brand recognition as well so they start charging those higher prices also.
 So you just want to be careful with that and so price point is going to help determine the value.

 Again, this now again points back to number one - Where is this going?
 And I have alluded to it before, high-end, high rise luxury condos or apartments, they're going to have a different quality requirement at a different price point than putting in plastic you know, accessories and plastic pieces.
 That's just not going to cut it.
 Everything needs to be metal.
 It needs to be that high quality product.
 So the price point they know is going to change but when they shop they can get that same quality for a better price range than just immediately going with the product and with the high price.
 So along with a high rise luxury apartment it's also the same with a low income apartment complex.
-Quality stuff may not necessarily be the best items to put into place because they're easy to remove, they're easy to break, those kinds of things.
+Quality stuff may not necessarily be the best items to put into place because they're trench drains for the shower easy to remove, they're easy to break, those kinds of things.
 A valve may be worth just using plastic instead of a stainless steel, that matches all the other furnishings because well, it's probably going to get broken after each tenant uses it and if you have a one year turnaround you're replacing something every single year, the cost gets super high.
 So when using high value items, so using a smaller one to cut the cost, is totally understandable.
 So you want to go with what fits best for you and the price range that works best for you and what you're looking to accomplish.
 Again, an office building might have a complete different thing.
 Usually companies have more money and different things, so they can afford to look at and do higher quality things.
 Again, shopping and getting the best price point for the best value.

 So in research, the drainage is one of the leakiest items within any part of the home.
 So waterproofing is something that very well needs to be understood.
 Again, this will relate back to number one as well is - Are you doing a high rise?
 Well if you are that means people live below you and then people that live below you live below them.
 So if there is a water problem and it's stacking up and draining, then you're going to have a constant problem and it's going to go through multiple floors and be very expensive to fix.
 The same thing with just regular apartments, but even with a home your second bathroom or your master that's upstairs, if it leaks it's coming down into your kitchen or your living room and ruining your couches and anything like that.
 So waterproofing is a very strong point that needs to be researched and understood when looking at this type of product and understanding how it plays in all of this.
 For a more exclusive article in understanding waterproofing, please go here.